 A lasting power of attorney (LPA) lets somebody living with dementia give permission in advance to a trusted person to make decisions on their behalf when they no longer have the capacity to decide for themselves.
 There are two types of LPAs.
 You can choose to make one type or both:

-- Health and welfare – the trusted person can make decisions on medical care.
+- Health and welfare – the trusted person can make decisions on medical care (including decisions on vaccine, such as the Covid-19 vaccine) and on welfare matters, such as living arrangements.

 - Property and financial – the trusted person can make decisions on managing financial affairs.